Westchester County is named for the city of Chester in England.

 Architect: Welton Becket & Associates

 Description: The building faces north and is a nineteen story concrete and glass structure.
 The building is located on a wide landscaped plaza in the center of White Plains.
 The east front has three high openings on the first story with recessed entrance.
 The roof line is flat.
 The building is named as the Richard J Daronco Courthouse.
-The building houses the New York Judicial District 9.
+The building houses the County Supreme Court of the 9th Judicial District, County Court and County Family Court.
 The construction manager was Captain Thomas Dumont.
 The building was renovated and an annex constructed on the east side of Martin Luther King Jr. Boulevard in 2003 to 2005.
 The architect was Pei Cobb Freed & Partners / Fuller and D’Angelo and the contractor was Ysrael A. Seinuk, P.C of New York and Cosentini Associates LLP of New York.